This post may contain affiliate links. Please read our disclosure policy.

 - Ground cinnamon: Adds warmth and depth of flavor, but you can leave it out if you'd prefer more plain butter flavor

-- Butter: Adds richness, tenderness, and flavor
+- Butter: Adds richness, tenderness, and buttery flavor.

-- Vanilla: adds depth of flavor
+- Vanilla: Adds depth of flavor

 How to make gluten free coffee cake